 Running Times:

-Student filmmakers receive an additional discount, and fee waivers will be available for underrepresented filmmakers, especially those submitting in indigenous languages.
+Discount codes will be available for underrepresented filmmakers, especially those submitting in indigenous languages or from countries with difficult conditions for filmmakers.

 Films will be curated into thematic categories, and can be included in one or more categories.

-Films will be evaluated based on the following:
+Films will be evaluated based on the following criteria:

 Creativity and originality